 If you’re reading this, then you have brilliant ally potential.
 You already believe in fair and equal treatment for all and work to create open, inclusive communities where you live.

-During Pride month 2022 and far, far beyond, we’re sharing our top advice on how to be an ally to LGBTQ+ people in your community.
+As part of Pride month and far, far beyond, we’re sharing our top advice on how to be an ally to LGBTQ+ people in your community.
 Much of this will help you be an ally to any group that has faced marginalisation.

 Being an ally is about much more than believing in equality and being anti-discriminatory.
 It’s actively supporting LGBTQ+ people through every day actions as a straight/heterosexual person.
 You can also be an ally to people of colour as a white person, or a disability ally even though you might not be disabled yourself.